 The licence costs £10 per dog, lasts for 1 year and must be renewed by 31 January each year.
 Applications received after 31 January cost £20 per dog.

 Find more information and apply for dog licence on Comité des Connétables.

 About dog licences

 All dogs aged 6 months or more must be licensed each year under the

-Each licence is specific to one dog and can't be transferred to another dog.
+Each licence is specific to 1 dog and cannot be transferred to another dog.

-You don't need a licence if the dog is:
+You do not need a licence if the dog is:

 - used solely by a blind or deaf person for their guidance

 Tell your parish if: